Madhav-Malhotra/infobase-chatbot/README.md

 ## Infobase Chatbot

 An AI assistant to quickly be directed to articles and answer questions on the [Public Health Infobase site](https://health-infobase.canada.ca).
+The assistant is powered by [Langchain (notes)](https://docs.google.com/document/d/1D9kfjytOPmmVor2TjIY-LiUrCvEWILbXci5rqbgR84w/edit).

 ### Directories
 - `./` contains the python files for a streamlit demo frontend, a Flask API backend, a script to create the vectorstore, and a script to initialise the models.